ropensci-archive/tidytags/paper.md

 1. Making sure your TAGS tracker can be accessed
 2. Getting and storing a Google API key
 3. Getting and storing Twitter API tokens
-4. Getting and storing an OpenCage Geocoding API key
+4. Getting and storing an OpenCage Geocoding API key (optional; required only for geocoding)

 For a walkthrough of numerous additional {tidytags} functions, see the [Using tidytags with a conference hashtag](https://docs.ropensci.org/tidytags/articles/tidytags-with-conf-hashtags.html) guide.